 You can support our cycle highways campaign by emailing your MLA and BC’s elected leaders and asking them to consider and allocate funding for cycle highways in all new projects.

-With your support, cycle highways could play a major role in achieving the Ministry of Transportation and Infrastructure’s cycling policy objectives and significantly ungapping Metro Vancouver’s cycling network.
+With your support, cycle highways could play a major role in achieving the Ministry of Transportation and Infrastructure’s cycling policy objectives and help to #UnGapTheMap across Metro Vancouver.